 Think Young, But Not Immature

 However, I highly suggest thinking youthfully.
 Stay in shape, care about your appearance, keep up on fashion trends (although look good for your age; don’t dress like a teen), stay well-groomed, have fun, and just generally take a younger perspective on life.

 I am often mistaken for being younger because I do a lot of things that younger people generally do.
-I go out a lot, run in extreme races, wear trendy clothes, and have a lot of energy.
-I am not trying to recapture my youth (which is impossible); my point is that I still have the energy, excitement, and vibrancy of youth.
+I go out a lot, run in extreme races, wear trendy clothes, enjoy current music, and have a lot of energy.
+I’m not trying to recapture my youth (which is impossible); my point is that I still have the energy, excitement, and vibrancy of youth.

 Again, I am not saying you should be immature, especially in a way that might hurt others or be dumb.
 To think young means to capture all the good things related to being young and discard the awkward, dumb, and harmful stuff!